The Neverclaim (album)

-The Neverclaim is the eponymous debut studio album from contemporary Christian music band The Neverclaim, which was released on September 24, 2013 by Essential Records, and it was produced by Jason Ingram and Paul Moak.
+The Neverclaim is the debut studio album from contemporary Christian music band The Neverclaim, which was released on September 24, 2013 by Essential Records, and it was produced by Jason Ingram and Paul Moak.
 The album has seen commercial charting successes, as well as, it has received critical acclamation by Christian reviewers.

 Background

 The album was released on September 24, 2013 by Essential Records, and it was produced by Jason Ingram and Paul Moak.
 This was the first album for the sestet's career.